ahmed-o-aly/ahmed-o-aly.github.io/_posts/2025-11-29-territory-design-bvns.md

 - `Results/`: JSON timelines for VNS/PR/MIP experiments.
 - `generateGraphs.ipynb`: notebook to create new planar or grid instances.

 If you use the code or instances, cite the paper (doi:10.1016/j.cor.2024.106756) and the repository’s `CITATION.cff`.
-Feedback and PRs welcome!॥
+Feedback and PRs welcome!